Grokking Group Multiplication with Cosets: Abstract

 \section{Abstract}

-We use the group Fourier transform over the symmetric group $S_n$ to reverse engineer a 1-layer feedforward network that has "grokked" the multiplication of $S_5$ and $S_6$.
-Each model discovers the true subgroup structure of the full group and converges on circuits that decompose the group multiplication into the multiplication of the group's conjugate subgroups.
-We demonstrate the value of using the symmetries of the data and models to \emph{understand} their mechanisms and hold up the ``coset circuit'' that the model uses as a fascinating example of the way neural networks implement computations.
-We also draw attention to current challenges in conducting mechanistic interpretability research by comparing our work to \citet{chughtai_toy_2023} which alleges to find a different algorithm for this same problem.
+The complex and unpredictable nature of deep neural networks prevents their safe use in many high-stakes applications.
+There have been many techniques developed to interpret deep neural networks, but all have substantial limitations.
+Algorithmic tasks have proven to be a fruitful test ground for interpreting a neural network end-to-end.
+Building on previous work, we completely reverse engineer fully connected one-hidden layer networks that have ``grokked'' the arithmetic of the permutation groups $S_5$ and $S_6$.
+The models discover the true subgroup structure of the full group and converge on neural circuits that decompose the group arithmetic using the permutation group's subgroups.
+We relate how we reverse engineered the model's mechanisms and confirmed our theory was a faithful description of the circuit's functionality.
+We also draw attention to current challenges in conducting interpretability research by comparing our work to \citet{chughtai_toy_2023} which alleges to find a different algorithm for this same problem.